 - Kid Icarus: Uprising has an arrow that shows you where the next objective is.
 Almost always, extra treasure chests, hearts, or hot springs can be found by going everywhere but where the arrow points when you get into an open room.

 - Happens a few times in Dragon Age: Origins.
 In the Ruined Temple, for instance, you can make the right turn and skip going straight.
 You'll also lose out on one of the best swords in the game, and the only one geared specifically for Arcane Warriors.
+(It's also usable only by Arcane Warriors, and is thus useless if nobody in your party took that specialization.)
 The game warns you you're entering a boss area by doing an auto-save...usually a good time to check and see if there are other rooms you should investigate before proceeding.

 - Often averted in Fallout 3 and Fallout: New Vegas.
-While you can find a lot of valuable stuff if you take the time to look around the Wide Open Sandbox, most of the time locations are just stuffed with mundane items or Vendor Trash, certainly nothing that could be considered particularly worthwhile to have detoured for.
+While you can find a lot of valuable stuff if you take the time to look around the Wide-Open Sandbox, most of the time locations are just stuffed with mundane items or Shop Fodder, certainly nothing that could be considered particularly worthwhile to have detoured for.
 Played straight in major cities and other quest-heavy areas, where it's often to your benefit to look around and break into every locked room in search of equipment, since they're better-stocked than the average wasteland shack.

 - Silent Hill: Homecoming gives us the appropriately named "Hell Descent" stage.
 Although it's clear that you're supposed to go down, how many players could resist that one little side passage?
 All you get is a doll that, when you approach it, it whispers "Behind You...".
 Then you turn around in time to find a monster from nowhere lunging right at you.